-Pediatric investigators with a perceived COI should first discuss with Donna Kaplan donna.kaplan@lifespan.org
+Pediatric investigators with a perceived COI should first discuss with the Department Research Administrators.

 See Lifespan's Research Conflicts of Interest Policy

 Lifespan's policy on Research Conflicts of Interest (COIs) applies to the PI and anyone else who is responsible for the design, conduct or reporting of the research that is conducted under the auspices of Lifespan (usually co-investigators and other senior/key personnel affiliated with Lifespan).